For general information about upgrades, downgrades, platform support, etc., please visit

-DWITH_LTO=1CMake option now works on macOS.
+-DWITH_LTO=1CMake option now works on macOS.
 (Bug #30125902)

-	From MySQL 8.0.20, you can enable binary log transaction compression on a MySQL server instance.

-	When binary log transaction compression is enabled, transaction payloads are compressed using the

-	zstd algorithm, and then written to the server's binary log file as a single event (a
+You can now enable binary log transaction compression on a MySQL server instance.
+When binary log transaction compression is enabled, transaction payloads are compressed using the zstd algorithm, and then written to the server's binary log file as a single event (a

 Transaction_payload_event).
-Compressed transaction payloads remain in a compressed state while they

-	are sent in the replication stream to replicas, other Group Replication group members, or clients

-	such as mysqlbinlog.
-They are not decompressed by receiver threads, and are written to the relay log

-	still in their compressed state.
-Binary log transaction compression therefore saves storage space

-	both on the originator of the transaction and on the recipient (and for their backups), and saves

-	network bandwidth when the transactions are sent between server instances.
+Compressed transaction payloads remain in a compressed state while they are sent in the replication stream to replicas, other Group Replication group members, or clients such as mysqlbinlog.
+They are not decompressed by receiver threads, and are written to the relay log still in their compressed state.
+Binary log transaction compression therefore saves storage space both on the originator of the transaction and on the recipient (and for their backups), and saves network bandwidth when the transactions are sent between server instances.

 You can enable binary log transaction compression on a MySQL server instance using the